Saving the small things that run the planet

 Community engagement was central to the project’s success with well-attended bug hunts, walks, Bumblebee workshops and stands at community wildlife events.
 The project aimed to increase the knowledge of invertebrates in the region through surveys, compiling data and sharing this knowledge to best serve the region’s special fauna.

-Thanks to funding from the Tubney Charitable Trust, Veolia ES Cleanaway Pitsea Marshes Trust and Essex Environment Trust, five key sites were improved for invertebrates.
+The South Essex Stepping Stones project was funded by the Tubney Charitable Trust, Veolia ES Cleanaway Pitsea Marshes Trust and Essex Environment Trust.

 Help us to stop the extinction of invertebrate species